 \subsection{Policy Evaluation}

 \ieeefiguresinglecolumn{./figure_draft/illustrator/fig4_afp.pdf}{Simulation setup for measuring the robustness of wavelength arbitration through two metrics: Arbitration Failure Probability (AFP) and Conditional Arbitration Failure Probability (CAFP).
-The experiments sample multi-wavelength lasers (MWL) and microring resonator (MRR) rows, subjecting them to arbitration tests under different policies.
+The experiments sample multi-wavelength lasers (MWL) and microring resonator (MRR) rows and subject them to arbitration tests under different policies.
 Policy-level evaluation uses the ideal arbitration model, which assumes wavelength-awareness and calculates AFP based on failure statistics.
 Algorithm-level evaluation, on the other hand, employs a wavelength-oblivious arbitration model to reflect operational constraints, computing CAFP to assess how closely the algorithm approximates ideal arbitration success.}{fig_4}

-As the policy dictates wavelength arrangement post-arbitration, our simulation setup assumes wavelength-awareness during arbitration, which we refer to as the “ideal arbitration model.”
+As the policy dictates wavelength arrangement post-arbitration, our policy evaluation setup assumes wavelength-awareness during arbitration, which we refer to as the ideal arbitration model.
 This model arbitrates based on absolute wavelength values, effectively evaluating the arbiter’s specification independently from the wavelength-oblivious algorithm implementation.
-In particular, different policies correspond to varying levels of spectral ordering enforcement, leading to distinct sets of device parameters for arbitration success, which can be deduced from the wavelength-aware arbitration experiments with a corresponding metric defining policy-level robustness.
+In particular, different policies correspond to varying levels of spectral ordering enforcement, leading to distinct sets of device parameters for policy-level success.
+This can be deduced from the wavelength-aware arbitration experiments with a corresponding metric defining policy-level robustness.

 We define Arbitration Failure Probability (AFP) as a metric to assess arbitration robustness under specific policy and varying system configurations.
 As shown in \myfigref{fig_4}, the system-under-test is generated by sampling multi-wavelength lasers and microring rows, with variations determined by their respective sources.
 Each system-under-test is subjected to an arbitration test using a specific policy and the ideal arbitration model.
 The number of arbitration failures is recorded, and AFP is calculated by dividing this number by the total number of trials.
-Essentially, AFP reflects the arbitration yield, where failure to arbitrate successfully is treated as transceiver failure, assuming accurate device models.
+Essentially, AFP reflects the arbitration yield, where failure to arbitrate successfully is treated as transceiver failure.